microsoft/nodejstools/Nodejs/Docs/User/TestExplorer.md

 ![Test Failed](Images/UnitTestsRunFailed.png)

 The "Output" link can be clicked to display the text that was printed to the console during the test, including the standard unittest output.

 ![Test Output](Images/UnitTestsRunFailedOutput.png)

 Test Framework Extensibility
 ============================

-NTVS can be extended to support additional test frameworks by implementing the discovery and execution logic using JavaScript.
+NTVS can be extended to support additional test frameworks by implementing the discovery and execution logic.
+See [wiki:"Test Framework Extensibility" TestFrameworkExtensibility] for details.

-In the following location:
-`<VisualStudioFolder>\Common7\IDE\Extensions\Microsoft\Node.js Tools for Visual Studio\1.0\TestFrameworks`

-You'll see folders for ExportRunner and Mocha.

-Under each folder, a JavaScript file named after the folder contains 2 exported functions:

-* `find_tests`
-* `run_tests`

-See the implementation of ExportRunner and Mocha for examples of `find_tests` and `run_tests` implementations.

-In your NTVS project, make sure to set the TestFramework property on your test file(s) to match the name of the subfolder under TestFrameworks.

-If you implement support for other test frameworks and wish to contribute them, please let us know!